freeqaz/redux-simple-router-example/README.md

 # redux-simple-router-example
 This is a simple example of how to use redux-simple-router.
-Feel free to critique this via opening an issue or sending me a PR.
+Feel free to critique this via opening an issue or sending a PR.

 ![Screenshot](https://i.imgur.com/I4FWtez.png)